 Wondering what to do with leftover cranberry sauce this Thanksgiving?
-Throw this easy cranberry mayonnaise together!
-The perfect accompaniment to a simple turkey sandwich.
-Vegetarian.
+Throw this easy cranberry mayonnaise recipe together!
+The perfect spread for a simple turkey sandwich.

 The easiest cranberry mayonnaise - the perfect way to use up leftover cranberry sauce from Thanksgiving or Christmas!

 - Whisk all ingredients together in a small bowl.
-Store in an airtight container in the fridge for up to a week.
+Use immediately or store in an airtight container in the fridge for up to 5 days.

 You may need to adjust this mayonnaise mix to suit your cranberry sauce - just give it a taste when you mix it together and add extra mayonnaise, cranberry sauce, or salt as necessary!
 If your cranberry sauce is too tart, stir in a spoonful of honey or maple syrup to add more sweetness.
 If the mayo is too sweet, add a splash of lemon juice to brighten it up.